bOguzhan/NATbypass/README.md

 docker run -d -p 8080:8080 mediatory-server docker run -d -p 8081:8081 application-server

+## Internal Packages

+This directory contains internal packages that are specific to this project and not intended for external use.

+### Directories

+- `discovery/`: Components for peer discovery mechanisms
+- `nat/`: NAT traversal utilities and implementations
+- `signaling/`: Signaling protocols and implementations for peer coordination
+- `stun/`: STUN protocol implementations and wrappers

-Testing
+## Testing

-Unit Tests:
+### Unit Tests:

 go test ./...

-Integration Tests:
+### Integration Tests:

 Ensure that both Mediatory Server and Application Server are able to establish direct communication between peers after the initial handshake.

-Contributing
+## Contributing

 We welcome contributions!
 Please fork the repository and submit a pull request.
 For any bug reports or feature requests, create an issue.

-License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.